What the Queen told me

-The Royal Family are regulars at RHS Chelsea Flower Show and they make time to meet designers and growers on their tour of the event.
-Here are a few encounters between their royal highnesses and the horticultural community.
+Queen Elizabeth II was a regular at RHS Chelsea Flower Show and she always made time to meet designers and growers on her tour of the event.
+Here are a few encounters between The Queen and the horticultural community.

 Nick Bailey, horticulturalist and writer

 I have a few stories about the Royal Family, including the fact that Princesses Beatrice and Eugenie came to one of the gardens I did and were both obsessed with the viewing platform I had in my garden and wanted to buy it.
 But one of the funnier stories was when Princess Anne came to the edge of my garden one year and lent over to me and whispered: ‘there’s a load of old rubbish here, but this is lovely.’